Édouard-Alfred Martel: Life and exploration

 In 1895, he ventured further afield and organised an expedition to Ireland and England.
 He discovered the underground lake of Marble Arch in Northern Ireland.
 In Yorkshire he made the first complete descent, after a partial descent by Englishman John Birkbeck in 1842, into the pothole of Gaping Gill.
 He reached the Main Chamber, 170 feet lower than Birkbeck had ventured.
 That same year, he founded the Speleological Society and started a periodic newsletter, Spelunca.

 In 1896, he was invited by the Archduke Luis Salvator, a cousin of Emperor Franz Joseph of Austria, to visit their country.
 With his foreman and journeyman Louis Armand, he explored several caves on the island of Mallorca.
 In the Cave of Drach near Porto Cristo he discovered the largest underground lake known at the time.

 Martel's explorations intensified around this time, prioritizing the exploration of the caves of Causses.
 He also explored the caves and caverns of the limestone regions of Savoie, Jura, Provence and the Pyrenees.
-He traveled throughout Europe, Belgium, Dalmatia, Bosnia and Herzegovina, Montenegro, where he investigated the course of the Trebišnjica, considered the one of the longest underground rivers in the world.
+He traveled throughout Europe, Belgium, Dalmatia, Bosnia and Herzegovina, Montenegro, where he investigated the course of the Trebišnjica, considered as one of the longest underground rivers in the world.
 In 1899 he finally left professional life to devote himself to his scientific research.
 He served as editor of La Nature from 1905 to 1909 and was a member of the Société de géographie, of which he was elected president.
 In 1912, he spent three days exploring in Mammoth Cave, Kentucky where he undertook scientific work including barometric determinations of the elevations of the cave's different levels.
 Martel was active in cave exploration from 1888–1914, recording some 1,500 caves during this time.

 Edward Alfred Martel died 3 June 1938 in Saint-Thomas-la-Garde, near Montbrison in the Loire.